lumada-design/hv-uikit-react/MIGRATION_v3x.md

 This component has been removed.

-You can use `HvActionsGeneric` to obtain a similar container, and `HvActionsGeneric` for the same actions API.
+You can use `HvActionsGeneric` to obtain a similar container, and `HvActionsGeneric` to get the same API actions.
 The props `actions`, `actionsCallback`, `maxVisibleActions`, `actionsAlignment` "hoisted" from `HvActionsGeneric` were removed from `HvCard`.

 ```diff